 Photo credit: Flickr – zsoolt

-It is a very central area of Pest, and what’s more, a very quiet area.
-Belvaros, a small enclave of the 5th district is “THE place to be” for all visitors looking for a dynamic environment: a wide range of bars and restaurants and accommodation for all budgets, as well as access to most of the most interesting monuments and museums to visit.
-In addition, these monuments and museums are accessible on foot, without taking public transport.
+A very central – and also very quiet – area in Pest, Belvaros is a small enclave of the 5th district.
+It is “THE place to be” for all visitors looking for a dynamic environment.
+In addition to offering a wide range of bars, restaurants, and accommodation options for all budgets, the area is home to the most interesting monuments and museums, which are accessible on foot, saving you the hassle of using public transport.

-This very safe neighbourhood is also a UNESCO World Heritage Site.
-It has many sights to discover, such as the Hungarian Parliament, Váci Utca (Budapest’s main pedestrian and commercial street), Vörösmarty Square, the Basilica, Gresham Palace, the Hungarian Academy of Sciences, the Hungarian National Bank building and the temple in Deák Square.
-This neighbourhood will delight you if you want to stay in Budapest, but since it is very popular, it is also a bit more expensive than other neighbourhoods.
+Listed as a UNESCO World Heritage Site, this very safe neighbourhood is filled with a number of sights to discover, such as the Hungarian Parliament, Váci Utca (Budapest’s main pedestrian and commercial street), Vörösmarty Square, the Basilica, Gresham Palace, the Hungarian Academy of Sciences, the Hungarian National Bank building and the temple in Deák Square.
+This neighbourhood is one of the best areas to stay in Budapest, but since it is very popular, it is also a bit more expensive than other districts.

 Terézváros, the 6th district